RDMLASymposium/rdmlasymposium.github.io/about.md

 *Can I submit a proposal?*

 YES, please do!
-Symposium CFP will open on December 1, 2021 and be open until March 15, 2022.
+Symposium CFP will open on December 1, 2021 and be open until ~~March 15, 2022~~ **March 25, 2022**.
 Please visit the 'Call for Proposal' tab for more information and the submission form.

 *I would like to sponor the Symposium.*